fudge-py/fudge/docs/index.rst

 - 1.0.3

-  - Fixes representation of chained fakes for class instances.
   - Attributes declared by :func:`fudge.Fake.has_attr` are now settable.
     Thanks to Mike Kent for the bug report.
+  - Fixes ImportError when patching certain class methods like smtplib.SMTP.sendmail
+  - Fixes representation of chained fakes for class instances.

 - 1.0.2